minime-rust/far-powerhouse/FAR Box Looters/README.md

 ## Current Development & Unique Strengths

-While FAR Box Looters is still under active development to achieve full feature parity with the original plugin's advanced debug overlays for destroyed boxes, it already offers unique advantages:
+While FAR Box Looters should now be en par feature-wise with the original "Box Looters" plugin, it offers unique advantages:
 *   **Unparalleled Item Detail:** The ability to see exactly *what* items were moved in and out of a box is a game-changer for investigations.
-*   **Contextual Insight:** The `(a)` and `(t)` flags provide crucial information regarding player trust and team dynamics, aiding in the detection of inside jobs or betrayals.
+*   **Contextual Insight:** The `(a)` and `(t)` flags provide crucial information regarding player trust and team dynamics, aiding in the detection of e.g. "inside jobs".
-*   **Permanent Record:** All data is retained until explicitly cleared, providing a complete and accessible history for any past event.
+*   **Permanent Record:** All data is retained until explicitly cleared or a server wipe occurred, providing a complete and accessible history for any past event.

 ## Configuration
 The plugin provides several configuration options to tailor its behavior to your server's needs.
 The configuration file `FARBoxLooters.json` can be found in your `oxide/config` (or `carbon/config`) folder after the first load.